profsmith89/ctps/_sources/chap01.md

 Use Project Gutenberg's advanced search option and set "Filetype" to "Plain Text (txt)" and "Language" to English.
 ```

+## Any book

-**Any book.** By the way, our script is flexible enough handle any book (i.e., plain text file) by simply changing the literal string in `open`.
+By the way, our script is flexible enough handle any book (i.e., plain text file) by simply changing the literal string in `open`.
 Download the plain text version of your favorite book from [Project Gutenberg](https://www.gutenberg.org/) and try it.

 This works, but it isn't a great solution.
 We can make this easier if we slightly change our problem specification (and learn a new built-in function).
 Instead of using a string literal in `open`, our script should ask the user what book they'd like to read, store the response in a variable, and then use that variable as the input parameter to `open`.